testing22-0/solution-challenge-10-23/README.md

 I've crafted an iterative script to bring a touch of automation to the port extraction.
 Simply hit up `/solve`, and the script autonomously tests various ports to pinpoint the right one.

-> 💡 Hint: Execute `npm i && npm start` after cloning the code to observe the script server in action.
+> 💡 Tip: Execute `npm i && npm start` after cloning the code to observe the script server in action.

 For an in-depth dive into the magic behind automated port-guessing, check out the code documentation.